Issuance & Redemption

 L5 APPLICATIONL4 ACCOUNTL3 EXECUTIONL2 CONSENSUSL1 NETWORKBASE

-◆ Enforcement Line — code-enforced below, policy-enforced above
+◆ Enforcement Line — code-enforced at this layer

-Step 3 · Holder Eligibility Re-screeningCode-EnforcedBlockchain-Native
+Step 3 · Holder Eligibility Re-screeningCode-EnforcedINGESTDETECTALERT

-The compliance team runs the daily sanctions and accreditation check — the on-chain equivalent of the overnight batch that verifies every account holder is still eligible.
+"The compliance team runs the daily sanctions and accreditation check — the on-chain equivalent of the overnight batch that verifies every account holder is still eligible."

 Compliance monitors re-verify every holder against updated OFAC SDN lists, accredited investor status, and jurisdiction restrictions.
 For code-enforced funds (BUIDL via Securitize, USYC via Hashnote) the ERC-3643 identity registry is the source of truth — if a holder's identity claim expires or they appear on a sanctions list the transfer restriction contract blocks all outbound transfers automatically.
 For policy-enforced funds (FOBXX) this check runs off-chain through Franklin Templeton's transfer agent.
-This is a Gate checkpoint (hexagon): unlike the Step 1 Monitor, a Gate can freeze a position.
+This is a Gate checkpoint (octagon): unlike the Step 1 Monitor, a Gate can freeze a position.
 If a holder fails re-screening the gate closes — no redemptions, no transfers, no yield claims until the compliance issue resolves.
 D1 (accredited-investor identity, SEC Rule 506(c)), D2 (sanctions screening, 31 CFR Part 501 and GENIUS Act §4(a)(2)), and D8 (licensing of transfer agent) all fire.

 Counterparty